adarsh-3099/Dev-Media/README.md

 # Dev-Media

-Dev Media App is a social platform for developers where they can create profile and posts and can comment of fellow developers posts.
+Dev Media App is a social platform for developers where they can create profile and posts and can comment and like of fellow developers posts.

 ## Installation